dadepo/rpki-mcp/README.md

 ## Tools

-The server provides two tools:
+The server provides the following tools:

 - `status`: Returns the status of the RPKI relying party, including version, serial number, and update information.

 - `validity`: Validates a route announcement by checking if it is RPKI valid, invalid, or not found.
 Requires an ASN and IP prefix as parameters.
 Returns the validation result along with the complete set of Validated ROA Payloads (VRPs) that determined the outcome.

+- `roas`: Retrieves all Route Origin Authorizations (ROAs) for a given Autonomous System Number (ASN).
+Requires an ASN as a parameter.
+Returns a JSON object containing metadata and a list of ROAs associated with the specified ASN.

 ## Configuration